-Those 5 email services are the elite of the current generation of webmail companies, but they aren’t the only options.
+Those 5 alternatives to Gmail are the elite of the current generation of webmail companies, but they aren’t the only options.
 The sins of Gmail (not to mention the NSA) have sparked plenty of innovators to join the crowd, and there are some that we simply have to mention.

 Kolab Now – Kolab Now is particularly exciting because it hooks up seamlessly with LibreOffice – the flagship Linux Office suite.
 So if you rely on Linux for business, it’s a great secure option.

 Runbox – Hailing from Norway, Runbox offer 1GB of free space and excellent security, as well as the added attraction of using 100% sustainable energy sources for their servers.

 GMX – Easy importing of social media contacts and unlimited storage are major enticements from GMX, but it’s a little ad-heavy, and some users find the security procedures to be a little unwieldy, resulting in occasional lock-outs.

 Countermail – One of the oldest anonymous email services, Countermail offers OpenPGP encryption and only stores email data on removable CD ROMs – an unusual layer of extra security.